simplethings/gitlab-msteams/README.md

 Rename config.template.php to config.php and customize it if needed (usually works out of the box).

 Configure your webserver to get web access to the index.php.
-That's it.
 Try the URL in your Browser - you should get a nice 500-Error with _Microsoft Teams Gateway - no input_

+Now redirect all request below /webhook to this index.php using Apache RewriteRules or an nginx try_files. **If you use the ?url=xxx Method you don't need this!**

 ## Configuration Options